 As part of our energy transition journey, we focus on projects that address climate change challenges and the escalating energy crisis.
 One of those projects is Arctic Wind.
-The location for the Arctic Wind project would, given the unbeatable wind conditions, enable the park to produce more energy than all the other wind parks in Northern Norway combined and still only affect a small fraction (one-sixth) of the area.
+The location parks in Northern Norway combined and still only affect a small fraction (one-sixth) of the area.
 As such, it has the capacity to deliver on national climate goals and make our industries competitive in a world that requires green energy solutions.